Four-Day Pet Store Puppy Acceptance Program

-- Intra Trac 3 on the way into the kennel.
-These intra-nasal (IN) vaccines are good.
+- Intra-Trac 3 on the way into the kennel.
+These intranasal (IN) vaccines are good.
 We want them to get the vaccine before they breathe the air in the kennel.
-It also calls the immune system to the respiratory tract so it helps with all respiratory pathogens they may be exposed to.
+It also calls the immune system to the respiratory tract, so it helps with all the respiratory pathogens they may be exposed to.

-- Deworm with Fenbendazole ( Panacur or Safeguard) 1cc per 4 lb. daily for 3 days.
+- Deworm with Fenbendazole (Panacur or Safeguard) 1 cc per 4 lbs daily for 3 days.
 Reason: Gets rid of Round, Hook, Whip, Tape and Giardia in one product.

 - Give puppies a high calorie treat twice a day.
-We prefer FORTI CAL™ but all work.
-Not just to keep their sugar levels up but it does give them energy.
-FORTI CAL™ provides vitamins to maintain appetite!
+We prefer Forti Cal™ but all will work.
+This will not only keep their sugar levels up, but it will give them energy, as well.
+Forti Cal™ also provides vitamins to maintain appetite!

-- Use electrolytes in drinking water – “Puppy Gatorade”.
-Re-Sorb is a great and an inexpensive way to put electrolytes into the puppies.
-This product is labeled for cattle; but works great for new puppies and kittens.
+- Use electrolytes in drinking water – “Puppy Gatorade.”
+Re-Sorb is a great and inexpensive way to put electrolytes into the puppies.
+This product is labeled for cattle, but it works great for new puppies and kittens.
 This product is easily cleaned out of the water bottles.